 There are a plethora of piano studios and music schools in this tiny country, some of which inhabit shopping malls!
 My second engagement was giving private lessons and public classes at The Musique Loft and Musique D’amour, also both based in Katong, in a mall full of beauty salons and health shops.
 These busy studios teach students of all levels, and we had fun working on mainly exam repertoire.
 Parents are generally involved with their child’s musical progress and frequently come to the lessons.
 Some will disagree with this practice, but I find it can be very beneficial; it ensures fruitful practice and therefore bodes well for overall improvement.

-Another element which appeared popular at all the workshops, were the sight-reading classes (which round-off the day); at the end of each session, I encourage groups to sight-read altogether (one of which is pictured to the left, at the Performing Arts Festival), with three pianists per piano or six hands (there were nearly always two or three instruments in the room (and we had five pianos to work with in Kuala Lumpur!)).
-I use one or two pieces, both of which are well within most student’s capabilities, and we run through them with me acting as the conductor; I use the same musical parts duplicated, which makes it easier for students to ‘hear’ and feel where they are in the piece (and in the bar) at any given time.
+Another element which appeared popular at all the workshops, were the sight-reading classes, which round-off the day; at the end of each session, I encourage groups to sight-read altogether (one of which is pictured above, at the Performing Arts Festival), with three pianists per piano or six hands; there were nearly always two or three instruments in the room – and we had five pianos to work with in Kuala Lumpur!
+I use one or two pieces, both of which are well within most student’s capabilities, and we run through them with me acting as the conductor; I use the same musical parts duplicated, which makes it easier for students to ‘hear’ and feel where they are in the piece, and in the bar, at any given time.

-British composer Mike Cornick has written a splendid series of trios, 4 Pieces for 6 hands at 1 piano (there are several books in the series for different abilities), and the second piece, Sempre Legato, is a winner (the front cover of this volume was photographed many a time during these sessions, by those eager to get their hands on a copy).
+British composer Mike Cornick has written a splendid series of trios, 4 Pieces for 6 hands at 1 piano, and the second piece, Sempre Legato, is a winner; the front cover of this volume was photographed many a time during these sessions, by those eager to get their hands on a copy.
 Sight-reading in groups is a sure way to improve reading, although most work on this demanding discipline is done individually in my classes before playing as a group.

 After the final classes, the tour concluded with a teacher’s concert (see poster below).
 A group of teachers at the school (and professors from UCSI University) played short pieces to a large and appreciative audience.
 I played some of my own compositions.
-The range of music was interesting, from a duet version of Carnival of the Animals (by Saint-Saëns) to some compelling (and previously unknown to me) Chinese pieces.
+The range of music was interesting, from a duet version of Carnival of the Animals (by Saint-Saëns) to some compelling Chinese pieces.